yann-yvan/finance/README.md

 use FinanceAccountTrait;
 ```

-Set Threshold the min balance for an account
+(Optional) Set Threshold the min balance for an account

 ```php
 return User::first()->setThreshold(100)